Delivers breathable, soft-focus skin that blurs pores and layers easily without looking cakey.

 Fenty Beauty Eaze Drop Blurring Skin Tint

-- No built-in sun protection
+- No built-in SPF

 Laura Mercier Tinted Moisturizer Blurred Matte Oil-Free